The Truth About Amazon Advertising Costs

 If you have a limited budget, it can be a wise idea to lower your CPC and target less competitive keywords.
 For example, if you just have $500 to spend on a campaign, you can set your bid to $1 instead of $5.
-This means you’ll get 500 clicks at $1 per click or 100 clicks with $5.
+This means you’ll get 500 clicks at $1 per click or 100 clicks at $5.

 It really depends on the goal of your campaign, too.
-If you simply want to boost brand visibility, going for the higher amount of clicks can work well.
+If you simply want to boost brand visibility, going for a higher amount of clicks can work well.
 However, if you want to get more sales, you’ll need to target keywords that are further through the sales cycle which are often more expensive.

-Our team at Urtasker are experts at running and optimizing successful Amazon advertising campaigns.
+Our team at Urtasker are an expert at running and optimizing successful Amazon advertising campaigns.
 Our thoughtfully designed Amazon PPC services help individual sellers reach the right people and sell more products without spending over the odds.
 To find out more about how we can help, book a free 30-minute chat with us at a time that suits you.